scaredofjesus/test-task/README.md

 npm run build
 ```

-Couple of things I should mention though:
+A couple of things I should mention though:

 1. Filter functionality in each table now only filters through already received and rendered items.
 Ideally, and if the API allows it, I would prefer to send a request with a filtering query and get a proper filtered response from a server.
 That way the user can see more results without needing to scroll down and load more.
 Coincap API also provides multiple parameters for searching, which makes it inconvenient for front-end in case we only want to use one search input instead of adding one to each column.